Magento migrations

 Magento migration types

 Still the most common migration in 2026, and the most urgent for anyone still running it.
 Official Magento 1 support ended in June 2020.
 No security patches have been released since.
-Payment providers — Visa in particular — can flag Magento 1 stores as non-compliant with PCI DSS, which in turn can cost you the merchant account you need to take card payments.
-If you're still on Magento 1, you're running without a net, and a migration should be a current-quarter priority, not a next-year one.
+Payment providers (Visa, Mastercard, Paypal) flag Magento 1 stores as non-compliant with PCI DSS, which in turn can cost you the merchant account you need to take card payments.

 If you're already on Magento 2 but a few minor versions behind the 2.4 version, such an upgrade can be as complex as a migration.
 It's smaller in scope than M1→M2 but still involves extension compatibility work, theme adjustments, and regression testing.